Battle of Svay Rieng: Battle

 While Phase I of the ARVN sweep into Svay Rieng was getting started, on 28 April the PAVN struck heavily at Long Khốt, an ARVN post and district town at the inside curve of the Elephant's Foot.
 Whether the attack was pre-planned or reactive was unknown, regardless, PAVN tanks were reported at first by the defenders.
 Later, aerial observers correctly determined that the vehicles were captured M113 armored personnel carriers.
 The defenders held strongly against the PAVN 275th Regiment and 25th Sapper Battalion of the 5th Division.
 More than 100 sorties were flown on the 28th against PAVN positions, weapons and vehicles in the Svay Rieng area, many of them in support of Long Khốt.
-On this same day, the ARVN at Long Khốt captured nine prisoners from the 275th Regiment and four from its supporting artillery, which had been employing 122mm. guns and U.S. 105-mm. howitzers. as well as AT-3 antitank missiles and SA-7 antiaircraft missiles.
+On this same day, the ARVN at Long Khốt captured nine prisoners from the 275th Regiment and four from its supporting artillery, which had been employing 122mm guns and U.S. 105mm howitzers as well as AT-3 antitank missiles and SA-7 antiaircraft missiles.
 Many PAVN weapons were salvaged, and 75 PAVN soldiers were counted dead on the battlefield.
 Not only were the Long Khốt defenders tenacious and prepared for the onslaught, but the RVNAF proved its worth in close support as over the two days, the 27th and 28th, it flew 188 tactical and logistical sorties in the Svay Rieng Campaign.
 In a departure from normal practice, the 3rd Air Division supporting III Corps in the Svay Rieng campaign, located a forward command post at Cu Chi Base Camp alongside the III Corps forward command post in order to improve coordination and responsiveness.
 Combat pilots returned to their bases with morale-building reports about PAVN troops throwing down their weapons and running when faced with low-level strafing.